sunholo-data/sunholo-py/docs/blog/2024-10-09-cognitive-design.md

 The `GenAIFunctionProcessor()` includes a pre-created function called `decide_to_do_on()` - if it sets it to `False` then it will return the chat history which should hopefully include the answer to the user's question.

-Its simple but effective and flexible enough you can add any functions you like, so for example I've used it to create AlloyDB database agents, pandas data analysis, and agent's for browsing the web for research.
+Its simple but effective and flexible enough you can add any functions you like, so for example I've used it to create AlloyDB database agents, panda data analysis, and web browsing research agents.

 One of the critical things in an agent loop is giving it enough (but not too much) information in the chat history that it can be intelligent guesses about what to do next.
 Things like reporting back good errors and stack traces are a big help (just as they are for humans, right?).